(Originally known as Camp CanoeBeKind. Our name change occurred to encourage easier internet access. The new name began

-Summer Camp Kindness meets four evenings in a row from 5:30-8.
+Summer Camp Kindness meets four-five evenings in a row from 5:30-8.
 Fall and Winter Camp adventures occur over a weekend.

 Each camp session hosts a curriculum created by the camp director, Leslie Akin.
 Through a multi-sensorial, age appropriate approach the children attain the following goals:

 - Learn about a kindness lifestyle